 Mammals like Yucatan Black Howler Monkey, Central American Spider Monkey, Central American Agouti, and Gray Fox are commonly seen, and five felines, including Ocelot and Jaguar, have been found here, too.
-Beautiful hummingbirds like the Purple-crowned Fairy and Longbilled and Stripe-throated Hermits feed in clearings around the cabins, and both Red-capped and White-collared Manakins take berries at fruiting shrubs near the dining room.
+Beautiful hummingbirds like the Purple-crowned Fairy and Long-billed and Stripe-throated Hermits feed in clearings around the cabins, and both Red-capped and White-collared Manakins take berries at fruiting shrubs near the dining room.

 As the morning air warms, birds of prey like Bat Falcon, White Hawk, Black Hawk-Eagle, and Plumbeous Kite soar over the cabañas.
-By October, the bird population is rich as local nesting birds are joined by numerous migrants: warblers, vireos, orioles, and flycatchers.
+By January, the bird population is even richer as local nesting birds are joined by numerous migrants: warblers, vireos, orioles, and flycatchers that spend the winter in these rich forests.

 Once settled, we begin our exploration with a short afternoon hike to the Upper Plaza and the King's Tomb Trail.
 Mounds that have formed over unexcavated ruins provide nest sites for Lesson's Motmot, which are frequently seen around the lodge clearing.
 Montezuma Oropendola, which nest in colonies around the lodge, are fun to watch as they tumble and gurgle in courtship display.
 Accommodations at Chan Chich Lodge (B,L,D)

-Wed., Oct.
-6 Chan Chich Lodge & Nature Reserve
+Thurs., Jan.
+20 Chan Chich Lodge & Nature Reserve